 Tommy Thompson Park hosts significant numbers of birds that nest in large groups or colonies.
 There are eight different species of colonial birds that nest or have nested at the park.

 (Hover over the images to view)

-The Spit is home to one of the largest breeding RING-BILLED GULL (Larus delawarensis) colonies in the world — at its peak, about 6% of the estimated global breeding population.
+The Spit is home to one of the largest breeding Ring-billed Gull (Larus delawarensis) colonies in the world — at its peak, about 6% of the estimated global breeding population.

 HERRING GULLS (Larus argentatus) are frequent nesters among the ring-billed gulls, but have not nested in large numbers.

 Since 1976, COMMON TERNS (Sterna hirundo) have nested in significant numbers on artificial breeding platforms, or “reef rafts,” and are now also nesting on an island we created in Cell One (see above).
-At its peak, the common tern breeding population at TTP represented 1.8% of the estimated North American population.
+At its peak, the common tern breeding population at the park represented 1.8% of the estimated North American population.

 Monitoring Colonial Birds

-Toronto and Region Conservation conducts annual counts of double-crested cormorants and black-crowned night herons to track changes in populations and nesting areas.
+Toronto and Region Conservation Authority (TRCA) conducts annual counts of double-crested cormorants and black-crowned night herons to track changes in populations and nesting areas.
 Upon completion of nesting the forests are also monitored to measure any impacts the birds have upon the health of trees.

 We also monitor common tern and Caspian tern populations by counting nests and noting any obvious areas of stress.